Frigate NVR Frigate NVR

 Version 2

-That meant I needed to learn how to add a worker node to micr0k8s, and how to “force” resource assignment to nodes.
-I’d love to say this was easy, but it took some time to wrap my head around taints and tolerations.
+That meant I needed to learn how to add a worker node to microk8s, and how to “force” resource assignment to nodes.
+I’d love to say this was easy, but it took some time to wrap my head around taints and toleration.

 Once I sorted that out, it was on to storage.
-The Media Server project needed persistent storage so i had code to copy and it was now just a matter of correctly mouting the drive to Ubuntu.
+The Media Server project needed persistent storage so I had code to copy and it was now just a matter of correctly mounting the drive to Ubuntu.

 Version 3